satoshi-maemoto/AzureSpatialAnchorsDemo/README.md

 * **Has'nt worked property Coarse Relocalization via Bluetooth on iOS devices on my environment...
 Help me...**

 ## How to Use
-1. Adjust settings on Settings panel can use from "Settings" button on the main menu
+1. Adjust any settings on settings panel which can call from "Settings" button on the main menu
 ![image](https://user-images.githubusercontent.com/530182/101269414-0a36c500-37b2-11eb-9f16-971d79083728.png)
 ### With out Coarse Relocalization
 2-1.
 Tap the "Save Spatial Anchors" button **without use all sensors**, If you already saved you can skip to 2-2